The Churches of Britain and Ireland

 The former Far Newland Congregational Chapel (2021 Streetview) stands at the corner of Newland Street West and Gresham Street.
 Dated 1867, it seems to have gone out of use in the middle of the last century.
 A map of 1889 labels it as Congregational Mission Chap.
 SK 9674 7163.

-Friends' Meeting House on Park Street and Beaumont Fee. © Janet Gimber (2018).
+The Friends' Meeting House on Park Street and Beaumont Fee.
+The archway has a date-stone for 1910, but the meeting house is much older, dated here to 1689. © Janet Gimber (2018).
 Link.

 Ignite Elim Church meets in Moorland Community Centre on Moorland Road.
 SK 9561 6857. © Jim Parker (2017).
 Link.
 Howard Richter has advised that, as of 2024, they no longer meet here, instead using two libraries - Birchwood Library (2016 Streetview) on Jasmin Road and Larchwood Crescent (SK 9326 6972) and Boultham Library (2019 Streetview) on Boultham Park Road (SK 9618 6921).
 Link.